eugenioamato/firebasecrudelauth/README.md

 The _delete method checks first if the record exists (returning an error if it doesn't), otherwise it deletes all the document.

-The central caption will show "Record deleted successfully" The exist check is necessary, because Firebase doesn't give an error when trying to delete something that doesn't exist.
+The exist check is necessary, because Firebase doesn't give an error when trying to delete something that doesn't exist.

 ```